 - oversaw the photoshoot

-- shortlisted images for the design director
+- shortlisted images and reviewed with the design director

 - applied a logical naming convention for back end identification in the CMS